atomx1100/cyberpedia/pld.md

 4. then can relate to methodology
 5. why use the setup for growing oxides (why wavelength, etc)?

+apply the pld theory directly to ybco to understand why the parameters are chosen and what effects dominate

 ### questions
+**general**
+- what do i care about pld in my research?

 **laser**
 - why pulsed laser?